umnilab/DIRSIM/README.md

 # PostDisasterSim (PDS)
-An agent-based simulator mimicking how social-physical multilayer system recovers after a disaster.
+An agent-based model that simulates how a socio-physical multilayer system recovers after a disaster.

 ## Project
 * National Science Foundation 1638311 (CRISP Type 2/Collaborative Research: Critical Transitions in the Resilience and Recovery of Interdependent Social and Physical Networks).